 Kathi laughingly remembers a favorite term she would use with her co-workers: I’m FINE (Fatigued, Irritated, Nauseous, Emotional)!

-The You Are Not Alone (YANA) Support Group and the Look Good Feel Better program at Martha Siekman Cancer Center were truly helpful.
+The You Are Not Alone (YANA) Support Group and the Look Good Feel Better program were truly helpful.
 Kathi says “The need for support doesn’t mean your family and friends aren’t supporting you; sometimes you need to talk to another cancer survivor who’s been there.”
 She also agreed to be contacted by a Reach to Recovery volunteer from the American Cancer Society who helped counsel her.
 But her No. 1 supporter was her husband and caregiver, Kevin.
 Kevin’s co-workers were a great support to him as well.
 Kathi and Kevin would take long walks together as she recovered, first to the end of the driveway, then into the woods and then finally hiking around their property.

 There is an expectation that when you are done with treatment everything goes back to normal.
 But to Kathi, it didn’t and she found she needed to find her “new normal.”
 She allowed herself the luxury of grieving the loss of her breasts and the change in her life.
 To make sense of it all Kathi began volunteering – first with The Breast Cancer Family Foundation, then the ACS Reach to Recovery mentor program and Living Beyond Breast Cancer Consumer Review Board.